 - There were 12 different platforms noted as primary predictive platforms by responders, but only three platforms received more than one vote and they accounted for more than 50% of responses (61%).

 - Active Learning was the most used predictive coding technology, with more than 70% of responders (70.96%) reporting that they use it in their predictive coding efforts.

 - Just over two-thirds of responders (67.74%) use more than one predictive coding technology in their predictive coding efforts, while just under one-third (32.25%) use only one.

 - Continuous Active Learning (CAL) was (by far) the most used predictive coding protocol, with more than 87% of responders (87.09%) reporting that they use it in their predictive coding efforts.

 Rob has reported several other results and provided graphs for additional details.
 To check out all of the results, click here.

 So, what do you think?
-How do you handle project management in your eDiscovery projects?
-Please let us know if any comments you might have or if you’d like to know more about a particular topic.
+Do any of the results surprise you?
+Please share any comments you might have or if you’d like to know more about a particular topic.

 Sponsor: This blog is sponsored by CloudNine, which is a data and legal discovery technology company with proven expertise in simplifying and automating the discovery of data for audits, investigations, and litigation.
 Used by legal and business customers worldwide including more than 50 of the top 250 Am Law firms and many of the world’s leading corporations, CloudNine’s eDiscovery automation software and services help customers gain insight and intelligence on electronic data.